 - Target Internal Temperature: Difficult to measure.
 Done when a toothpick slides through the meat.

-Pork Chops
+Smoked Pork Chops are FAST

 I love smoking pork chops because they are quick and easy!
 Unlike butts, shoulders and ribs, pork chops do not have a lot of connective tissue that needs to be broken down.
 You can get some great flavor on chops and be ready to eat in just about an hour!